apereo/cas/docs/cas-server-documentation/release_notes/RC2.md

 application, if the user’s account status is determined to require enrollment with a special `principal` parameter that contains the user’s identity as JWT.

+### OpenID Connect JARM

+Initial support for [JWT Secured Authorization Response](../authentication/OIDC-Authentication-JARM.html) is now available for OpenID Connect, and will gradually improve to support other response modes in future releases.

 ## Other Stuff

 - Small adjustments to [attribute consent](../integration/Attribute-Release-Consent-Activation.html) rules when activated for and assigned to a specific